RoRo vs LoLo and container shipping: Why RoRo is a viable alternative

-Overcapacity has plagued the international shipping industry for years.
-In 2016 the problem grew so great that ocean freight rates for container shipping fell to record lows.
-To fill their vessels, container companies turned to breakbulk.
+In contrast to the well-documented capacity shortage that has drastically impacted the container shipping industry in particular in recent times, it’s been overcapacity that has plagued the international shipping industry for years.
+Back in 2016 the problem grew so great that ocean freight rates for container shipping fell to record lows.
+To fill vessels, container companies looked for diversification and turned to the breakbulk segment.

-Breakbulk for container lines is a short-term fix and more of a hassle than a priority.
-It disturbs an operation that is geared towards high-efficiency and throughput so the likelihood of creating a long-term partnership between a breakbulk shipper and container line is slim.
+For container lines therefore, breakbulk is arguably a short-term fix rather than a long-term priority.
+It disturbs an operation that is geared towards high-efficiency and throughput so the likelihood of creating a long-term partnership between a breakbulk shipper and a container line, in which breakbulk cargoes are at all times a priority, is slim.

-Customers with cargo too large to fit inside a container must pay for the additional space that can not otherwise be filled.
-That cost is significant, as if your cargo is both over-width and over-height you could be hit with a bill for an additional five slots.
+For instance, customers with products that are too large to fit inside a container must pay for the additional space that cannot otherwise be filled.
+That cost is significant – if your cargo is both over-width and over-height you could be hit with a bill for an additional five slots.

 Breakbulk for container lines is a short-term fix and more of a hassle than a priority.